Codigo-io/docs/docs/guides/lender.md

 ![Código Hub Terminal > New Terminal](../../static/img/Terminal_New%20Terminal.png)

-Before being able to generate code, you need to authenticate with your GitHub account into the Código CLI, you can achieve this by typing the command `codigo login`.
-You can follow a step-by-step guide to learn how to log in to the Código CLI [here](../getting-started/installation#sign-in-to-código-cli). generated_files_sidebar
+Before being able to generate code, you need to authenticate with your GitHub account into the Código CLI, you can achieve this by typing the command `codigo login`. generated_files_sidebar
 After login to Código CLI, from the terminal type the command `codigo solana generate main.yaml` with this command, Código CLI will generate the Solana program and client library